We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 Early years 2 Year Old Basis for Funding

-All pupils born between 1 January 2018 and 31 December 2018 (inclusive) regardless of year taught in, will appear in the 2 year old basis for funding panel.
+All pupils born between 1 January 2019 and 31 December 2019 (inclusive) regardless of year taught in, will appear in the 2 year old basis for funding panel.
 The basis for funding will need to be entered manually for each of the separate funding category columns.

 The ‘2 Year old Basis for Funding’ detailed report provides information on the eligibility categories applied to pupils to enable you to check the data in the census.